Skip to main content

 Best Headphones for Toddlers

 The only toddler headphones that are safe and have a 75 dB volume limit come from the BuddyPhones brand.
-Other brands are limited to higher volumes over 80 dB that aren’t the safest but better than regular headphones.
+Other brands are limited to higher volumes over 80 dB, which aren’t the safest but better than regular headphones.

 BuddyPhones Cosmos+